itsyanis/1Day1Quote/README.md

 # 1Day1Quote

-1Day1Quote is a personal project designed to display a random quote each day.
-The user can see the quote of the day, the author, and a brief biography of the author.
+[1Day1Quote](https://1-day1-quote.vercel.app/) is a personal project designed to display a random quote each day.
+The user can see the quote of the day, the author, and a brief biography.
 Additionally, the user can generate a new quote as many times as they want.
-This project is developed using Vue.js, Tailwind CSS.

 <p align="center">
   <img width="521" alt="Image" src="https://github.com/user-attachments/assets/732ac1a0-e342-4485-be55-3499163963ea" />